ModusCreateOrg/genus/md/DEVELOPING.md

 ```
 # Linux ONLY
 cp sdkconfig.linux sdkconfig

 # macOS ONLY
 cp sdkconfig.mac sdkconfig
 ```
 - [ ] Build and run genus
 ```
 # From within genus/
+make rcomp resources    # Build necessary tooling & resources binary
-make -j 4 flash   #Assuming you have four CPU cores to compile
+make -j 4 flash         # Assuming you have four CPU cores to compile

+# *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
+# choose the default (press ENTER).
 ```

 ## Additional information